Feline Lower Urinary Tract Disease (FLUTD) in cats

 What is FLUTD in cats?

 Feline lower urinary tract disease (FLUTD) describes a group of diseases affecting the bladder and urethra of cats which show similar clinical signs.
-Disorders that affect a cat’s lower urinary system often prevent the bladder from emptying correctly or may cause an obstruction of the urethra, the tube connecting the bladder to the outside of the body.
+Disorders that affect a cat’s lower urinary system often cause inflammation and pain in the bladder or may cause an obstruction of the urethra, which carries urine from the bladder to the outside of the body.

 FLUTD is rarely diagnosed in animals younger than one year; the average age is typically four years.
 FLUTD can affect cats of any age and either gender.
-However, male cats are generally more prone to urethral blockages because of their narrower urethras.
+However, male cats are more prone to urethral blockages because their urethras are narrower compared to females.
 The most common patient with FLUTD is a young adult, neutered male indoor cat.

 FLUTD is the most common lower urinary tract disorder of domestic cats, and lower urinary tract abnormalities are one of the most common health concerns of cat owners.
 Bladder biopsies from cats with FLUTD show increased sensory nerves in the bladder, a thickened bladder wall and inflammation.
-There is also thinning of the protective mucus lining of the inside of the bladder which normally protects against damage from concentrated urine.
+There is also thinning of the protective mucus lining which normally protects the bladder wall against damage from concentrated urine.

-FLUTD was one of the most common health issues experienced by cats in 2022, according to PetSure claims data.
+Urinary tract disorders were the second most common health issue experienced by cats in 2024, according to PetSure claims data.

 Because it is difficult to predict the costs of veterinary care, it can help to have measures in place to help prepare for the unexpected.
 Pet insurance can help by covering a portion of the eligible vet bill if the unexpected does happen.